isomerpages/moe-jpjc/index.md

       image: /images/Homepage/4.png
       alt: Image alt text
   - infopic:
-      title: Hear from Class of 2024!
+      title: Hear from the Class of 2024!
       subtitle: Highlights
       id: infopic
       description: Be inspired by how our students have overcome various difficulties